Posts with the Tag Interop:

 A presentation slide with the ADDF logo on the right and several bullet points giving various (perceived) advantages of the ADSF.

-Admittedly, I don't really what use case these pre-baked table files serve, but I am rather sure that efficiency-wise having Parquet files (which they intend to use anyway) with VOTable metadata as per Parquet in the VO wouldn't make much of a difference; but you'd be much closer to proper VO metadata, which to me would sound like a big win.
+Admittedly, I don't really know what use case the pre-baked table files that they want to serve in this ADSF format are supposed to cover, but I am rather sure that efficiency-wise having Parquet files (which they intend to use elsewhere anyway) with VOTable metadata as per Parquet in the VO would not make much of a difference.
+But it would bring them much closer to proper VO metadata, which to me sounds like a big win.

-The remaining two talks in the session covered fairly exotic instruments: SphereX, which scans the sky with spectral resolution, and COSI, a survey instrument for MeV gamma rays (like, for instance: 60Fe) with the usual challenges for making something like an image out of what falls out of your detector, including the fact that the machines' point spread function is a cone:
+The remaining two talks in the session covered fairly exotic instruments: SphereX, which scans the sky into a giant spectral cube, and COSI, a survey instrument for MeV gamma rays (like, for instance: 60Fe, which is a strong signal in Supernovae) with the usual challenges for making something like an image out of what falls out of your detector, including the fact that the machines' point spread function is a cone:

 A presentation slide with a bit of text and two plots below it.
 The main eye catcher is a red 3D cone in coordinates phi, chi, and psi.